open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 $ couchapp generate test
 ```

-If you see an error like the following
+If you see an error like the following:

 ```
 'couchapp' is not recognized as an internal or external command,